 - Chronic heart failure: Management of chronic heart failure in adults in primary and secondary care.
-NICE clinical guideline 108 (2010) - Ivabradine for treating chronic heart failure.
-NICE technology appraisal guidance no. 267 (2012)
+NICE clinical guideline 108 (2010). - Ivabradine for treating chronic heart failure.
+NICE technology appraisal guidance no. 267 (2012). - Implantable cardioverter defibrillators and cardiac resynchronisation therapy for arrhythmias and heart failure.
+NICE technology appraisal guidance no. 314 (2014).

-Final appraisal determination - Sacubitril valsartan for treating symptomatic chronic heart failure with reduced ejection fraction
+Appraisal consultation document - Sacubitril valsartan for treating symptomatic chronic heart failure with reduced ejection fraction

-- Implantable cardioverter defibrillators and cardiac resynchronisation therapy for arrhythmias and heart failure.
-NICE technology appraisal guidance no. 314 (2014) - Insertion and use of implantable pulmonary artery pressure monitors in chronic heart failure.
+Insertion and use of implantable pulmonary artery pressure monitors in chronic heart failure.
 NICE interventional procedure guidance 463 (2013).

-7 Review of guidance
+7 Proposed date for review of guidance

-7.1 The guidance on this technology will be considered for review 3 years after publication of the guidance.
+7.1 NICE proposes that the guidance on this technology is considered for review by the Guidance Executive 3 years after publication of the guidance.
+NICE welcomes comment on this proposed date.
 The Guidance Executive will decide whether the technology should be reviewed based on information gathered by NICE, and in consultation with consultees and commentators.

-Professor Andrew Stevens Chair, appraisal committee March 2016
+Professor Andrew Stevens Chair, Appraisal Committee December 2015